queer1/dissection-ft/README.txt

 DFT requires that the system have perl, version 5.0004 or later.
 It's required several megabytes of storage for the output.

-In case you find errors, don't hesistate to contact me at wankestrah@gmail.com
+In case you find errors, don't hesitate to contact me at wankestrah@gmail.com

 THIS SOFTWARE IS PROVIDED ``AS IS'' AND WITHOUT ANY EXPRESS OR IMPLIED WARRANTIES, INCLUDING, WITHOUT LIMITATION, THE IMPLIED WARRANTIES OF